AIPowerGrid/image-worker/README.md

-This repository allows you to set up a AI Horde Worker to generate, post-process or analyze images for others
+This repository allows you to set up a AI Power Grid Worker to generate, post-process or analyze images for others

-If you want the latest information or have questions, come to [the #local-workers channel in discord](https://discord.com/channels/781145214752129095/1076124012305993768)

-# AI Horde Worker reGen
+# AI Power Grid Worker reGen

-This repo contains the latest implementation for the [AI Horde](https://aihorde.net) Worker.
-This will turn your graphics card(s) into a worker for the AI Horde where you will create images for others.
+This repo contains the latest implementation for the AI Power Grid Worker.
+This will turn your graphics card(s) into a worker for the AI Power Grid where you will create images for others.
 You you will receive in turn earn 'kudos' which will give you priority for your own generations.

 ## Important Info